WANT TO SAVE THIS RECIPE?

 - 4 garlic cloves thinly sliced

-- 12 ounces amber beer or IPA
+- 12 ounces amber beer, blonde ale, or IPA

 - 14 ounces canned fire roasted tomatoes